 - The student must have education and/or experience appropriate to the internship.
 For example, any student seeking an internship involving journalistic writing or editing–e.g. with a newspaper, magazine, public relations department, or television station–must have taken ENGL 200 (Newsgathering) and preferably also ENGL 300 (Newspaper writing) or ENGL 301 (Magazine Writing) or must have comparable experience.

-- The proposal must be approved by the faculty sponsor, the departmental committee on internships, and the office of Career Services.
+- The proposal must be approved by the faculty sponsor and the departmental committee on internships.

 - A faculty member will sponsor no more than three internships per semester unless a faculty member is under a contract that explicitly includes the expectation of sponsoring more than three internships, has a teaching assignment that is adjusted for the internship overload, or receives additional financial compensation.
 Adjunct faculty will not sponsor internships unless specifically hired to do so.